 SSRI stands for selective serotonin reuptake inhibitor.
 They are a group of antidepressant medicines that are used to treat depression.
-They are also used to treat some other conditions such as bulimia, panic disorder, and obsessional-compulsive disorder.
+They are also used to treat some other conditions such as bulimia nervosa, panic disorder, and obsessive-compulsive disorder.

 How do SSRI antidepressants work?

 Antidepressants alter the balance of some of the chemicals in the brain (neurotransmitters).
 SSRI antidepressants mainly affect a neurotransmitter called serotonin.

 About 5-7 in 10 people with moderate or severe depression have an improvement in symptoms within a few weeks of starting treatment with an antidepressant.
 However, up to 3 in 10 people improve with dummy tablets (placebos), as some people would have improved in this time naturally.
 So, if you have depression, you are roughly twice as likely to improve with an antidepressant compared with taking no treatment.
 But, they do not work in everybody.
 As a rule, the more severe the depression, the greater the chance that an antidepressant will work well.